 Upon successful completion of the COSM program, students will be able to:

-- Demonstrate the theoretical and practical skills required to provide appropriate services to meet the needs for a variety of clients.
+- Demonstrate the practical skills required to provide appropriate services to meet the needs for a variety of clients and/or students.

-- To achieve the preliminary qualifications or requisites for admission to the licensure examination.
+- Achieve the preliminary qualifications or requisites for admission to the licensing examination.

 Our program technical standards have been developed to help students understand the minimum essential mental, physical, and behavioral skills necessary for participation in and completion of all core aspects of our curriculum.